Maine woman allegedly calls in bomb threats to get boyfriend out of work

 Blake allegedly told authorities she called in the threats because she wanted to spend more time with her boyfriend, who works at the plant that makes swabs for medical use, including COVID-19 tests.

-The company has two plants in the Pittsfield area, which were both evacuated because of the threats.
-The evacuations affected about 400 employees.
+The company has two plants that employ about 400 in the Pittsfield area.
+Both factories were evacuated.